 After you begin your meeting, ask the women to share what is on their card and what came to their mind.
 If you have a very small number of women (under 5), you could ask them to each share from all the categories to make more conversation.
 If you have a larger group, you could have each table share with each other instead of taking the time for everyone to share in the large group.

-This is a fun way to get to know memories from your group members.
-It can also provide commonality connection points, i.e., “Oh, you went to San Diego beach?
+This is a fun activity for ladies to get to know each other and create memories with their group members.
+It can also provide commonality connection points, for example, “Oh, you went to San Diego beach?
 I went there when I was 5!”
 This leads to other conversations.
 For extra fun, serve refreshments based on the title of the game!

 2. A Rose By Any Other Name